 Arnaud Schuffenecker, a proud Frenchman himself, takes us through his favourite spots around France.
-If you’d like to follow Arnaud’s ultimate Interrail route around France, you can get started with this Interrail route template.
+If you’d like to go interrailing in France, then follow Arnaud’s ultimate Interrail route around France with this Interrail route template.

 Are you planning to go to France?
 “Cocorico.”